Along with 6 other colleges, Shipley College is part of the West Yorkshire Consortium of Colleges (WYCC) Joint Venture (JV) partnership.

 Higher Performing Workplaces is managed by the West Yorkshire Consortium of Colleges and funded by the European Social Fund (ESF).

-Higher Performing Workplaces (HPW) offers training that is designed to help SMEs grow by developing internal talent.
+Higher Performing Workplaces (HPW) offers training that is designed to help organisations develop internal talent.
 Many of the courses and programmes listed are now available for online (remote) learning, so please enquire if you are interested in one of the programmes.

 Empowering Leaders: A range of courses developed to nurture and progress leadership skills with specific interventions to support female employees to narrow the gender gap in leadership positions.